 Obviously, there are many ways to check if watermelons are ripe or not.
 It is an art - eventually, you will have to pick a melon and try it.

-When picked, watermelons can be stored in dry, cold and dark room or basement for several weeks.
+When picked, watermelons can be stored in a dry, cold, and dark room or basement for several weeks.

-If you live in warmer area, plant watermelon plants every few weeks to prolong harvesting season.
+If you live in a warmer area, plant watermelon plants every few weeks to prolong the harvesting season.

 Good luck! :)

-Watermelons can be grown successfully in containers, flower pots, and grow bags if they are provided with key elements they require: warmth, plenty of sunshine, nutrients, moist, but well-aerated soil.
+Watermelons can be grown successfully in containers, flower pots, and grow bags if they are provided with the key elements they require: warmth, plenty of sunshine, nutrients, and moist but well-aerated soil.

 Watermelons have shallow roots and can be grown in relatively small containers, pots, and grow bags, but they grow vigorously, requiring a constant supply of nutrients and water.